How Kaczyński ruined Poland, judges tell MEPs

 "Several countries in central and eastern Europe have dropped even the pretence of rule of law," he said.

-"There's a danger of a copy-paste phenomenon of what we're seeing in Poland and Hungary to other member states," Igreja Matos, who led a protests of hundreds of judges from around Europe in Warsaw earlier this year, also said.
+"There's a danger of a copy-paste phenomenon of what we're seeing in Poland and Hungary to other member states," Igreja Matos, who led a protest march of hundreds of judges from around Europe in Warsaw earlier this year, also said.

-Kaczyński was now slowly easing lockdown measures, for instance to allow weddings.
+Kaczyński was now easing lockdown measures, for instance to allow weddings.

-But laws forbidding more than two people to gather together in the street in protest rallies have stayed in place, Hetnarowicz-Sikora noted.
+But laws forbidding two or more people to gather in the street in protest rallies have stayed in place, Hetnarowicz-Sikora noted.

 The pandemic had given rise to "dystopian temptations" in Hungary and Poland, Igreja Matos added.